 - 43. Subsection 50.4(9) of the BIA provides that this Court may grant an insolvent person an extension of time to file a proposal for a period not exceeding 45 days if satisfied that: - (a) the insolvent person has acted, and is acting, in good faith and with due diligence; - (b) the insolvent person would likely be able to make a viable proposal if the extension applied for were granted; and - (c) no creditor would be materially prejudiced if the extension applied for were granted. - 44.
-Extending the stay of proceedings by an additional 45 days to September 24, 2024 will allow the Applicant to continue its efforts to reorganize its business operations and to pursue a viable proposal for its creditors. - 45.
-The creditors will not be materially prejudiced by an extension of the stay of proceedings to September 24, 2024.
-The Cash Flow Statement for the period July 11, 2024 to October 20, 2024 indicates that the Applicant will have sufficient liquidity to cover restructuring costs throughout the proposed extension of the stay of proceedings. - 46.
-The Applicant has been acting in good faith and with due diligence so that it is able to continue to complete ongoing contracts, and make a proposal to its creditors.
+Extending the stay of proceedings by an additional 44 days to November 24, 2024 will allow the Applicant to continue its efforts to reorganize its business operations and to pursue a viable proposal for its creditors. - 45.
+The Applicant has been acting in good faith and with due diligence so that it is able to continue to complete additional contracts, and make a proposal to its creditors.